 Investigation of historic development, interdisciplinary nature, integrative approach, and ethical perspectives of Family and Consumer Sciences field of study; introduction to professional opportunities within business, education, research, and service agencies; formulation of individual career plan.

 Provides a culminating experience for Family & Consumer Sciences majors seeking careers in business and community services.
 The internship is selected by the student through career analysis, and is conducted in cooperation with an approved internship sponsor.
 The student must work 150 hours total over the course of the semester in an approved site.
 Prerequisite: FCS-424.

 In conjunction with a faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and a presentation.
 The project must meet Honors Program thesis requirements as well as the expectations of the family and consumer sciences faculty.
 A research proposal form completed by the student, faculty mentor, and Honors Program director is required for registration.
-Open to seniors who are members of the Honors and/or Teaching Fellows Programs.
+Open to seniors who are members of the Honors and/or Teaching Scholars Programs.

 In conjunction with a faculty mentor, the student will develop and conduct a research or creative project exploring topics and problems in Family and Consumer Sciences.
 The research experience will culminate in a paper and presentation.
 Open to junior and senior majors and others by permission of the instructor.
 May be repeated for credit for a total of six credit hours.
 A research proposal form completed by the student and faculty mentor is required for registration.
 Instructor's consent required.
 Prerequisite: FCS-355.